semioz/semihb.com/content/bookmarks.md

 date = "2025-08-13"
 +++

-a curated collection of useful links, papers, and resources that I find valuable and want to reference again.
+a curated collection of useful links, papers, and resources that i find valuable and want to reference again.

-## Machine Learning
+## machine Learning

-## Rust
+## rust

-## Computer Science
+## computer science

-## Distributed Systems
+## distributed systems

-## Database
+## databases

 ---